-Formal agreements exist between Bethel University and the University of Minnesota (College of Science and Engineering) in Minneapolis and Case Western Reserve in Cleveland, Ohio, but dual-degree arrangements can also be established with almost all other schools of engineering on an individual basis.
-The graduation requirements can normally be met in five years or less of full-time study.
+Arrangements to complete the Dual-degree Engineering Program can be made with almost any school of engineering on an individual basis, enabling students to go to the school of their choice.
+A strong working relationship has been established between Bethel University and the University of Minnesota (College of Science and Engineering) in Minneapolis, making it a popular choice for our students.
+Graduation requirements can normally be met in five years or less of full-time study.
 The program is typically arranged as three years at Bethel University and two years at the other university, although students may elect to spend more time at either or both institutions.